greyltc/docker-owncloud/README.md

   ```
 docker run --name oc -p 80:80 -p 443:443 -d l3iggs/owncloud
 ```
+  __NOTE:__ In case you have an outdated version of `l3iggs/owncloud` you can update it with `docker pull l3iggs/owncloud` before you run the server via the above `docker run...` command
 1. **Setup ownCloud**
 Point your browser to:
 https://localhost/owncloud